-- Increasing the current Airport Improvement Program (AIP) spending levels to \$3.75 billion and increasing the Passenger Facility Charge cap to \$8.50. - Eliminating the Alternative Minimum Tax (AMT) penalty on all airport revenue bonds. - Privatizing air traffic control towers through the Contract Towers program. - Ensuring the U.S. Customs and Border Protection Office fully staffs its office at the Des Moines International Airport by adding staff positions to match staffing levels with other comparable airports in the Midwest, such as Omaha (four fulltime staff members) and Sioux Falls (two full-time staff members). - The Ankeny Regional Airport FY 15 FY 16 request of \$536,000 to construct a south hangar apron to accommodate 40+ aircraft on a hangar waiting list, constructed by the Polk County Aviation Authority or others and \$992,130 to construct a wildlife fence to reduce or eliminate deer incursions.
+- Ensuring the U.S. Customs and Border Protection Office fully staffs its office at the Des Moines International Airport by adding staff positions to match staffing levels with other comparable airports in the Midwest, such as Omaha (four full-time employees) and Sioux Falls (two full-time employees).
+Allow for the processing of Global Entry applications in Des Moines.
+Applicants currently have to travel to Omaha, Moline, Minneapolis or other cities to complete applications. - The Ankeny Regional Airport request of \$536,000 to construct a south hangar apron to accommodate 40-plus aircraft on a hangar waiting list, constructed by the Polk County Aviation Authority and partners and \$992,130 to construct a wildlife fence to reduce or eliminate deer incursions.